Third session of the 11th National People's Congress: Government Work Report

-Premier Wen handed his government's work report during on Sunday, March 14, 2010.
+Premier Wen issued his government's work report on Sunday, March 14, 2010.
 The report emphasized the need to maintain economic stability, growth and social stability.
 It is an important year to focus on economic growth which stood at around 8 percent, maintain unemployment at 4.6 percent and created 9 million jobs for urban residents.

 The premier also rebuffed calls from the United States to revalue the Renminbi against the US dollar.
 He indicated his priorities was to maintain China's economic growth, exports and reduce unemployment.
 Wen claims the US was using foreign policy for its own protectionist measures such as depreciating its own currency to increase exports and asking others to appreciate their currencies.

 NPC Standing Committee Work Report

 Wu Bangguo the chairman of the NPC Standing Committee has reported the government has enacted Electoral Law, which grants equal representation in legislative bodies to rural and urban people.
 The government also has checked compliance with the 2009 Law on Food Safety and combating corruption on all levels.